DaydreamerWilson/Wordle-Expecter/README.md

 # Wordle-Expecter
 - A side project to determine the best word to enter Wordle to narrow down the vocabulary list.
 (Same method as 3Blue1Brown, I stole his vocabulary list, and also his idea)

+- This is only tested on Windows 10 and 11, it is not recommended to compile or run on any other platform due to dynamic linking

 - My slogan is < 0% optimization with 100% brute force >

 - How to use the program: